enkidevs/curriculum/javascript/node/modules/what-are-node-modules.md

 ## Content

 A module encapsulates an amount of code into one single code unit.
 Node has a module system implemented which allows for other JavaScript files to be included and used in your application.
-A substantial amount of Node’s core functionality was implemented using JavaScript modules.
+A substantial amount of Node's core functionality was implemented using JavaScript modules.

 Node incorporates 3 different module types, modules can either be core modules, local modules or third party modules.
 An example of a core Node module is the `http` module.
 Local modules are Node.js files in your project that have an `exports` object declared.
 Third party modules usually have a `package.json` and are installed from a remote host into your `node_modules/` folder.